 Social media influencers specialize in a variety of areas.
 From fitness to fashion and from families to food, influencers share their perspectives on a variety of topics with their followers.
 However, most of those voices are female.
-I was shocked to learn that male influencers represent just a fraction of all influencers online.
+I was shocked to learn that the men of influencer marketing represent just a fraction of all influencers online.

 I decided to dig in to learn more about the men of influencer marketing.
 I’ve had many fun conversations with some of these men and have even joked with my colleagues about creating “The Men of Influencer Marketing” calendar.

 Timothy Dahl is the DIY editor at Popular Mechanics.
-He’s also an influencer focusing on DIY projects where he often incorporates his family into his content.
+He’s also just one of the men of influencer marketing focusing on DIY projects where he often incorporates his family into his content.
 Timothy was kind enough to connect with me on Friday, October 19 to help me learn more about what he does.
 The following is a snapshot of our conversation:

 Good afternoon, Timothy.
 You’re the DIY editor at Popular Mechanics, did that start after you became a social media influencer or was that where you kicked things off?

 “No, that came after.
 So, if I want to take it way back, I had a job at “This Old House.”
 I was working on their online team.
 From there I launched a couple of my own sites like Charles and Hudson and Built by Kids.
 That helped raise my profile enough that other folks started to reach out to me, including Popular Mechanics.”

 When you go back to ‘This Old House’ where you started off, how did that get started and how did that lead to you becoming a social media influencer?